Ocean City Nor'easters: Rebrand as the Nor'easters

 The club rebranded itself after the 2009 season, becoming the Ocean City Nor’easters and adopting the color scheme (royal blue & white) of English club Reading.
 However, in their first season with their new identity in 2010, the team struggled, finishing with a 5–6–5 record, their first losing season since they joined the PDL in 2003.
 By and large, the team featured a very young, inexperienced roster and failed to qualify for the post-season and the Lamar Hunt U.S. Open Cup.
 The season could have been different with a few different bounces of the ball, as four of the six losses suffered were by one goal.

-The 2011 season was one of high promise that teetered on the edge of success.
+The era one of high promise that teetered on the edge of success.
 The Nor’easters finished with a 2–6–8 record knowing that if they had turned the ties into victories then the season would have had a completely different look to it.
 The young players from the Under-20 Men continue to push into the first team and the Nor’easters Academy is already proving successful with the likes of Mitch Grotti, Jerry Guzzo and Gio Tacconelli all graduating to the PDL first team in 2011.

-The Ocean City Nor’easters began the 2012 season with a change of Head Coach with Neil Holloway concentrating on his general manager duties and Rutgers-Camden coach Tim Oswald joining the team.
+The Ocean City Nor’easters began the 2012 season with a change of head coach with Neil Holloway concentrating on his general manager duties and Rutgers-Camden coach Tim Oswald joining the team.
 The Nor’easters put together a strong, deep roster that saw them go on a 13–3–0 regular season record which resulted in them winning the Mid-Atlantic Division and qualifying for the 2013 U.S. Open Cup.
 The Nor’easters recorded one of their biggest attendances of 1,175 for their final home game as the supporters gave their appreciation for the exciting and successful season.

-The Nor’easters' 2013 season was arguably their greatest to date.
-Ocean City finished with an 11-2-1 record (2nd best record in Eastern Conference) and qualified for the playoffs.
+The Nor’easters' was arguably their greatest to date.
+Ocean City finished with an 11–2–1 record (2nd best record in Eastern Conference) and qualified for the playoffs.
 In the postseason, they won the Eastern Conference championship and advanced to the PDL Semifinals.
 Earlier in the season, they added to their U.S. Open Cup resume by upsetting the Pittsburgh Riverhounds of the United Soccer League to earn their fifth win over a pro team.
 In the following round, they nearly knocked off the Philadelphia Union but the Major League Soccer side scored a game-winning goal in second half stoppage time.